-Step 3f: (On SUSE) Manually install ntfs-3g On the SUSE platform, no repository provides ntfs-3g.
+Step 3g: (For SUSE only) Manually install ntfs-3g On the SUSE platform, no repository provides ntfs-3g.
 Download the source code, compile, and install ntfs-3g manually:

 1. Install the GNU Compiler Collection (GCC) compiler system and the make package: